Telemarketing Frequently Asked Questions

 See § 2242 of the Act for the definitions of “Telemarketer” and “Telephone Solicitation Call.”

-Every telemarketer that calls consumers in Pennsylvania is required to purchase the list from the list administrator.
+Every telemarketer that calls residential, business or wireless subscribers in Pennsylvania is required to purchase the list from the list administrator.
 The telemarketer must then remove every name on the “Do Not Call” list from their calling lists within 30 days of receiving the list.
 A violation of the law carries a civil penalty of up to $1,000, or $3,000 if the person contacted is age 60 or older.

 Yes.
 All telemarketers must register unless you fall within an exception as provided for in the Act.

 “Telephone solicitation call.”
-A call made to a residential telephone consumer subscribers for the purpose of soliciting the sale of any consumer goods or services or for the purpose of obtaining information that will or may be used for the direct solicitation of a sale of consumer goods or services or an extension of credit for that purpose.
-The term does not include a call made to a residential telephone consumer:
+A call made to a residential, business or wireless telephone consumer subscriber for the purpose of soliciting the sale of any consumer goods or services or for the purpose of obtaining information that will or may be used for the direct solicitation of a sale of consumer goods or services or an extension of credit for that purpose.
+The term does not include a call made to a residential, business or wireless telephone consumer:

-- In response to an express request of the residential telephone consumer.
+- In response to an express request of the residential, business or wireless telephone consumer.

 - In reference to an existing debt, contract, payment or performance.